 Does the Ultra charger degrade battery life?

-Fast charging will put stress on the battery but not significantly degrades battery life if a correct fast charger is used.
+Fast charging will put stress on the battery but not significantly degrade battery life if a correct fast charger is used.
 Let’s look at the Onewheel Pint:

 The Battery University says NMC charge rate above 1C reduces battery life.
 A 1C rate means that the discharge current will discharge the entire battery in 1 hour.
 These are over full discharge cycles, which most people aren’t doing.
 Even when the Pint’s app battery meter shows 0%, there still is some capacity remaining to prevent damage to the cells, the same goes for 100%.